-Additional Water Source: The well field is located in northwest Warren County.
-It is bordered by Frenton-Franklin Road.
+The well field is located in northwest Warren County and is owned and operated by the Warren County Commissioners.
+It is bordered by Trenton-Franklin Road.
 This is an area of the confluence of the Twin Creek and Great Miami Buried Valley Aquifers.
 The water quality is exceptional and does not require treatment other than the addition of fluoride and chlorine.
 The Aquifer that supplies the Franklin-Clearcreek wellfield has been determined to have a high susceptibility to contamination due to:

-Presence of significant potential contaminant sources in the protection area,

-No evidence to suggest that ground water has been impacted by any significant levels of chemical contaminants from human activities.
+- Presence of significant potential contaminant sources in the protection area, - No evidence to suggest that ground water has been impacted by any significant levels of chemical contaminants from human activities.

-License- The Franklin-Clearcreck Water System currently has an unconditioned license to operate.
+License- The Franklin-Clearcreek Water System currently has an unconditioned license to operate.